 What was the most fun aspect of working on these projects?

 “Working with the principals on each of the jobs was the most fun.
 The immense amount of cybersecurity knowledge each brings to the table allows me to continue expanding my own knowledge, at both a strategic and tactical level.
 I also find the challenge of working in this field really fun and exciting.”
 When the designer of these products is passionate about the subject, higher quality work can and will be accomplished.

 My best advice is to create a method of design and development that allows for perpetual learning and iteration.

 If you could give our next cyber client one piece of advice, what would it be?

 My best advice is to create a method of design and development that allows for perpetual learning and iteration.
 Dedication to that method is what will help make a platform or app successful in the marketplace.”

 What’s next for us

-Over the past eight years, our team has been so fortunate to work with cybersecurity principals who are at the forefront of that field.
+Over the past nine years, our team has been so fortunate to work with cybersecurity principals who are at the forefront of that field.
 We’ve learned a ton about security, and we are extremely proud of the products we’ve helped create – products that help keep everyone safe.